PatrickCarollo/aws-microservice-cicd-iac/README.md

 A python script "cicd-deploy-tool.py" initiates setup of the CI/CD infrastructure; it fetches IAM roles for Stack creation, initiates S3 for storing source code of Codepipeline custom actions and defines the input parameters of the Stack.
 The CI/CD Infrastructure consists of Codepipeline and it's stages:
  Source Stage- The source of the pipeline where it will be detecting code changes.
-This can be conditionaly set to an existing github or codecommit
+This can be conditionaly set to an existing github or codecommit.
- Build Stage- Ingests the artifacts and revisioned code, builds out new Image, pushes to ECR and deploys to Lambda Test Stage- A test, custom Lambda stage that, As is, sends a test Invocation to the revised Lambda Function and when recieves no Errors, Sends results back to Codepipeline
+ Build Stage- Ingests the artifacts and revisioned code, builds out new Image, pushes to ECR and deploys to Lambda Test Stage- A test, custom Lambda stage that, As is, sends a test Invocation to the revised Lambda Function and when recieves no Errors, Sends a success result back to Codepipeline execution.
- Deploy Stage- Another custom Lambda stage.
-This promotes the revised Lambda to Live upon successful test.
-It does this the by setting the Alias number, which API-Gateway sends it's requests to, to the revised, tested version.
+ Deploy Stage- Another custom stage that promotes the revised Lambda to Live upon successful test.
+It does this the by updating the Alias number, which API-Gateway sends it's requests to, to the revised, tested version.

 ## Pre setup notes:
-+ you'll set `projectid` to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
++ Set `projectid` to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
 They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding target services
 + If using GitHub as code source provider: